Xwla ye toteló:met qas ye slilekwel “towards understanding and harmony”

 - translated from Halq'eméylem by Siyamiateliyot (Elizabeth Phillips)

-When the TRC was telecasting the Truth and Reconciliation Commission (TRC) closing ceremonies — along with the commission’s conclusions and recommendations — I, like many Aboriginal Canadians sat transfixed, listening and viewing the faces of the speakers.
+When the Truth and Reconciliation Commission (TRC) was telecasting the TRC closing ceremonies — along with the commission’s conclusions and recommendations — I, like many Aboriginal Canadians sat transfixed, listening and viewing the faces of the speakers.

 When Justice Sinclair cautioned that this report is for the future, the Survivors were moved to applaud.
 I wondered, what about right now?
 What can we do today?
 The report and the speakers repeatedly stated that education will have a role in this action of building together.